 Notify Users

 Notify users that a migration is occurring.
-Send email to all users telling them the time and date of the migration.
+Send an email to all users telling them the time and date of the migration.

 Run Migration